codinglead/codinglead.github.io/_posts/2019-07-10-key-concepts-in-positioning-elements.md

 permalink: /css/:title
 ---

 CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box.
-It has the following positioning schemes that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.
+It has the following positioning types that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.

 ## Goal